Resources

 Why discovery speeds execution later

-A thoughtful scope is valuable.
-But thoughtful scope is usually the output of good discovery, not the substitute for it.
+Thoughtful scope is usually the output of good discovery, not the substitute for it.